livtours/.github/.github/contributing.md

   __Unit Tests__: These are tests that focus on individual components or functions in isolation.
 They are typically low-level tests.

-  __Mid-Level Tests (Integration Tests)__: These tests focus on the integration between different components or modules.
+  __Integration Tests (ie. MLT's)__: These tests focus on the integration between different components or modules.
 They ensure that these components work together as expected.
 These could be considered mid-level tests.

   __End-to-End Tests__: These tests simulate real-world scenarios and interactions, typically spanning multiple components or even the entire application.
 They can be considered higher-level tests.